Our vision of Industry 4.0. Discover how Warp 10 can manage data and processes in industrial context.

 In theory, you already capture endogenous data from your industrial tool.

-Finally, add contextual data, such as team schedules, teams rotation statuses, stocks, purchases, etc. A night shift team may have lower productivity or affect the health of your production lines according to the fatigue or the expertise of the operators.
+Finally, add contextual data, such as team schedules, team rotation statuses, stocks, purchases, etc. A night shift team may have lower productivity or affect the health of your production lines according to the fatigue or the expertise of the operators.

 Not only will you have more relevant short-term analysis results, but depending on your depth of history, you will be able to perform long-term analyzes and discover seasonality or perform predictive analysis on your indicators.